matthew-brett/scipy-meson-work/farewell_distutils.md

 following tasks within the general umbrella of package management.

 * *Integration frontend* - a tool that accepts a set of package requirements, and installs these packages on the user's system.
 In the command `pip install numpy scipy`, pip is acting as an integration frontend.
+We can also call integration frontends *installers*.
-* *Build frontend* - a tool that accepts a source tree (such as an unpackaged source code archive or version control checkout), and builds a Wheel or a source distribution (Sdist).
-In the command `pip wheel ./`, Pip is acting as a build frontend for a wheel. `flit build` has flit acting as a build frontend for both wheels and Sdists.
+* *Build frontend* - a tool that accepts a source tree (such as an unpackaged source code archive or version control checkout), and builds a Wheel or a source distribution (sdist).
+In the command `pip wheel ./`, Pip is acting as a build frontend for a wheel. `flit build` has flit acting as a build frontend for both wheels and sdists.
 * *Build backend* - the tool that the *build frontend* is using to compile the files comprising the wheel.
 For most packages this will end up being Setuptools (Distutils+), but there are other implementations we will come onto soon.